This post contains signs you are healing from trauma and strategies to help you build emotional resilience while you’re healing from trauma.

 If you can’t think of a safe person who’s willing to listen, try 7cups of tea.
 It is an online service with thousands of volunteer listeners stepping up to lend a friendly ear.

-Learning how to manage your distress is especially useful when you feel triggered by anything that reminds you of the trauma, such as sirens, a COVID-related news story, etc.
+Learning how to manage your stress is especially useful when you feel triggered by anything that reminds you of the trauma, such as sirens, news stories, etc.

 Notice your feelings and your reactions to your feelings by taking a pause and mentally answering the following questions: